-Hello, 2021!
-A year full of new plans, potential, and with any luck, less general chaos.
-Many marketers have already moved from the budgeting phase and into the implementation of their 2021 marketing campaigns.
-Others may still be iterating on their marketing channel strategies based on upcoming readouts on annual performance.
-Wherever you may be, you’re likely finding yourself needing to make investment decisions that will give you the most bang for your buck.
+2021 has been a year full of new plans, potential, and with any luck, less general chaos.
+Marketers are well into the implementation of their 2021 marketing campaigns and iterating on their marketing channel strategies based on readouts on annual performance.
+For this upcoming 2022, you’re likely finding yourself needing to make investment decisions that will give you the most bang for your buck.
+This will also help provide insight into which touchpoint has the greatest impact on a customer’s purchase decision.
 To help B2B marketers understand and optimize customer journeys, we’ve developed a content series dedicated to breaking down each of the components.
-This blog is our first piece of content in that series designed to help B2B marketers understand the types of attribution models that will help them improve ROI.
+This blog is our first piece of content in that series designed to help B2B marketers understand the types of marketing attribution.

-There can be many challenges that plague your analytics and make it difficult to understand the B2B customer lifecycle.
+There can be many challenges that plague your analytics and algorithms and make it difficult to understand the B2B customer lifecycle.
 These challenges include:

 - Process Breakdowns – B2B sales cycles are lengthy and have multiple stakeholders on the client-side, not to mention all the marketing and sales resources dedicated by your teams.
 To gain a better understanding of the customer lifecycle, there needs to be a crystal-clear understanding of your company’s customer lifecycle, including who owns what stages and the rules that should be followed when engaging with a prospect.

 - Lack of a Shared Vision of Success – Without a clear vision of success and cross-departmental agreement regarding what metrics will be used to evaluate that success, there won’t be trust regarding the integrity of the analytics.
 This issue has been proliferated by the vast increase in self-serving vendor-specific metrics, with the notable OG being Google Analytics.
 The complex stakeholder landscape makes it more difficult for marketers to convey to sales and executives the impact of their marketing spend.